Skip links

 5 Reasons Why Neurodiversity Matters When Counseling Relationships Between Neurodivergent and Neurotypical Individuals

 About 1 in 5 people in the US identify as neurodivergent.
 This means that you are possibly in a relationship with someone who is neurodivergent, or you are neurodivergent yourself.
 Clients who seek out couples or family counseling often come in wanting to address ongoing tensions and conflicts in their relationships.
 Oftentimes, these clients are neurotypical and can’t seem to understand why their partner, parent, or child act and behave in such “annoying” or “difficult” ways and want therapists to help “fix it.”
-All relationships can experience stressors and tensions from time to time, but sometimes relational challenges are born from the unique stressors of being in a neurodivergent-neurotypical (or neuro-blended) relationship.
+All relationships of all neurotypes can experience stressors and tensions from time to time, but sometimes relational challenges are born from the unique stressors of being in a neurodivergent-neurotypical (or neuro-blended) relationship.

 What is Neurodivergence?